-NOTICE: A NOTICE indicates either potential damage to hardware or loss of data and tells you how to avoid the problem.
+CAUTION: A CAUTION indicates potential damage to hardware or loss of data if instructions are not followed.

-N CAUTION: A CAUTION indicates a potential for property damage, personal injury, or death.
+MARNING: A WARNING indicates a potential for property damage, personal injury, or death.

-Information in this document is subject to change without notice. © 2005 Dell Inc. All rights reserved.
+Information in this document is subject to change without notice. © 2007-2008 Dell Inc. All rights reserved.

-Reproduction in any manner whatsoever without the written permission of Dell Inc. is strictly forbidden.
+Reproduction of these materials in any manner whatsoever without the written permission of Dell Inc. is strictly forbidden.

-Trademarks used in this text: Dell, Dell OpenManage, the DELL logo, and PowerConnect are trademarks of Dell Inc. Microsoft and Windows are registered trademarks of Microsoft Corporation.
+Trademarks used in this text: Dell, the DELL logo, Dell OpenManage, and PowerConnect are trademarks of Dell Inc. Microsoft and Windows are either trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.